10 Epic Photo Locations in the Southwest

 One of the most stunning and photogenic arches in the park is Double Arch (not to be confused with Double O Arch).
-Out of all the arches I saw in the park this one was my favorite.
+Out of all the arches I saw in the park, this one was my favorite.
 It's very fun to shoot, just make sure you have a wide-angle lens if you want to capture the whole arch.
-I found that the best angle was from the bottom of the arch looking directly up, almost as if your lying on your back.
-It might look easy but climbing up the arch (which is permitted) is a little treacherous so use caution.
+I found that the best angle was from the bottom of the arch looking directly up, almost as if you're lying on your back.
+It might look easy, but climbing up the arch (which is permitted) is a little treacherous, so use caution.

 There is no hike to get to this arch.
 Just park in the lot and walk right up to the arch!

 Sunrise and sunset are great times to shoot Double Arch.
 If you're into astrophotography, I've seen some pretty amazing shots of the night sky framed through this arch.